Fresh by Margot Wood

 I absolutely loved this book.
 I was drawn in and hooked after just a few pages.

-I really enjoyed Margot's writing style throughout, finding it entertaining and highly readable.
+I really enjoyed Margot's writing style throughout, finding it really entertaining.
 One thing that took some getting used to in the book were the amount of footnotes.
 I found it a bit of a pain in the e-book to have to constantly click back and forth to read the footnotes.
 I imagine it's better laid out in the physical copy, and not all condensed at the end of the chapter like it was in the e-book.
 At times, it felt like the footnotes were breaking up what would otherwise be fluid prose.
 Other times, they made the reading experience more interactive.
 Regardless, some of them were actually hysterical.

 My love for this book just kept increasing the more I read, and the more I became invested in Elliot and her story.
 Fresh was definitely a compulsive read for me, once I started I couldn't stop.